 Me, I liked the article because it tells the story of a business that flourishes despite the odds.
 Guess I’m an old-school finance dinosaur.
 Cutting costs is easy but maintaining – or even better – growing sales, that’s what’s it all about.
 Besides if you cut cost when business is bad, all you are doing is help sink the Titanic faster.

-If you cannot relate to the above, have a little fun and browse your connections.
+If you cannot relate to the above, why not indulge yourself and browse your connections.
 While you do that, count the number of people who claim leadership skills, creative or forward looking.
-I can hear your growl: “if he ever becomes a leader, we’ll go bankrupt within 24 hours.”
+I can hear your growl: “if he ever becomes our boss, we’ll go bankrupt in under 24 hours.”
 Hey, there is a reason I write this on a sunny Saturday afternoon.
 We all recharge our batteries during the weekend and no better way than to have a good laugh.

 So my advice is, don’t take Linkedin too seriously.
 You need it to prove you’ve actually worked in all those magical places you’ve listed in your bio.
 Other than that be smart about where you apply your bragging rights.